-Elvis’ first album Elvis Presley was released in 1956 and featured many of his early hit singles that have since become timeless classics, including ‘Blue Suede Shoes’ and ‘Jailhouse Rock’.
-Throughout his career, Elvis released a total of 72 albums and charted more than 150 singles on the Billboard Hot 100.
-He was also the first artist to have 5 of his albums reach No.1, and held the record for the most No.1 hit singles by a solo artist for many years.
+His first album, Elvis Presley, was released in 1956 and featured many of his early hit singles that have since become timeless classics, including ‘Blue Suede Shoes’ and ‘Jailhouse Rock’.
+He charted over 150 singles on the Billboard Hot 100, and was the first artist to have 5 albums reach number 1.

 6. He became known as ‘Elvis the Pelvis’

 Elvis made one of his earliest television performances on 5 June 1956 on the The Milton Berle Show in a performance that shocked America.
 The mainstream conservative culture was aghast at Elvis’s trademark gyrating hips and pelvis-shaking dance moves that enraged critics across the country, calling his shows ‘vulgar’ and ‘animalistic’.